turingschool/front-end-curriculum/projects/overlook.md

 ## Initial Setup

 For this project, you need to use this [Webpack Starter Kit](https://github.com/turingschool-examples/webpack-starter-kit) repo.
+Setup instructions are in the README

+## Workflow

+You will be assigned one workflow buddy to submit PRs to:

+* You must give your workflow buddy collaboration access to your repo.
+* You must submit at least 3 PRs to your workflow buddy for review.
+* You must wait for your workflow buddy to review your PRs, and allow THEM to merge any PRs you submit.

+It is up to you to decide what changes warrant a PR -- remember we want to submit PRs that have significant changes and potential for feedback.
+As a workflow buddy, you are responsible for reviewing at least 3 PRs from your partner.

+Please also tag your instructors in any PR you make.

 ## Testing